openebs-archive/dynamic-nfs-provisioner/CONTRIBUTING.md

   - DCO Signed.
 * If your PR is not getting reviewed or you need a specific person to review it, please reach out to the OpenEBS Contributors.
 See [OpenEBS Community](https://github.com/openebs/openebs/tree/HEAD/community).

+---

 ## Sign your work

 We use the Developer Certificate of Origin (DCO) as an additional safeguard for the OpenEBS project.
 This is a well established and widely used mechanism to assure that contributors have confirmed their right to license their contribution under the project's license.
 Please read [dcofile](https://github.com/openebs/openebs/blob/HEAD/contribute/developer-certificate-of-origin).
 If you can certify it, then just add a line to every git commit message:

+Please certify it by just adding a line to every git commit message.
+Any PR with Commits which does not have DCO Signoff will not be accepted:

 ```
   Signed-off-by: Random J Developer <random@developer.example.org>